 This article was originally published on November 20, 2017.
 We have since made updates to it based on relevant, new information.
-We’ve also added a video that articulates the content in the article.
+We’ve also added a video and podcast episode that articulates the content in the article.

 What Is the Cash Dam and How Does It Work?